Photographing Grasslands National Park

 Largest Dark Sky Preserve in Canada

-Parks Canada recommends Two Trees Trail, Frenchman Valley Campground or Rock Creek Campground for car-accessible stargazing and astrophotography.
+Parks Canada recommends the Belza Day Use Site, Two Trees Trail, Frenchman Valley Campground, Rock Creek Campground or the parking areas along the Badlands Parkway for car-accessible stargazing and astrophotography.
 It is advised to limit your travel at night because the terrain can be difficult.
-Watch for deer and other animals crossing the roads at night.
+Watch for deer and other animals crossing the roads.